Quantum Foundations Research Cluster

 While Wolfson College has a remarkably large number of Fellows and DPhil students active in the area, the activities of the cluster also attract many leading scientists from other colleges.

-Wednesday evenings, to which everyone interested is welcome.
+The activities of the cluster include bimonthly discussion meetings on Wednesday evenings, to which everyone interested is welcome.
 Please email the mailing list to receive information on forthcoming activities.

 Wolfson Academics